intersystems-community/Reports-widgets-documentation/DC Regional/Readme.md

 <details>
 <summary>For developers</summary>

 Table with MemberMonthTotal, m_ID_distinct and  m_Member_distinct in Display, MonthYear in Group.
-Only the last 6 months are taken by the Select Bottom N method, and the current month is excluded by the filter MonthYearNum != @CurrentMonthYear (MMMYYYY)
+Only the last 6 months are taken by the Select Bottom N method.

 </details>